If you have never heard about Carrier IQ before you can rest assured that you are not the only one.

 Eckhart only looked at Android devices, but it is likely that other phone manufacturers are also making use of Carrier IQ.

-I suggest you take a look at the YouTube video that is a live demonstration of the Carrier IQ software by the security researcher himself.
+I suggest you take a look at the YouTube video by the researcher that shows the Carrier IQ software in action on an Android device.

 My opinion?
 I'd stop using a phone immediately if it would run the software and would not give me an option to opt-out of it.
 What's your take?